Thursday, December 17, 2009

 Like any time you share a difficult experience with a group of people, there's a closeness that develops.
 Over the last week, I've been part of a small group that has studied together for this class at the Lau and grew closer to them in that week than in the last 16.
 The class was an exercise in frustration and disappointment - it just feels shitty to study so much just to struggle to get a C -- but the resulting bonds formed are strong and worth it.

 After The Tombs, a smaller group of us headed on to J. Paul's, the site of my first Cohort happy hour and a fitting bookend to the semester.
 We shared a bottle of champagne, but I found my energy dwindling so eventually Kelley and I left to start walking home.
 On the way, we discussed our relationships (or lack thereof), discussing developments in our lives.
 She was expressing her condolences to me over some recent disappointments I've had, to which I replied that in the grand scheme of things it was alright.
 If these are the biggest problems in my life, then things must be pretty good.
+Which is true - once you get past the stress of school and look out beyond the weeds to see what my life is like - things are going pretty frickin' well for me these days.
+Kelley agreed and said that she's actually the happiest she's been in years, and that's a good thing.

 We soon said our goodbyes and I continued walking down M St. towards Foggy Bottom to catch the Metro back home.
 It was dusk and it was cold and clear and you could see the monuments and the lights in the pinkish-blue sky.